 Your Role as Assistant Teacher in the Preschool Lab

 Our Preschool lab is a carefully planned learning environment consisting of several learning centers that both challenge and stimulate your child in a manner that is developmentally appropriate for their age group.
 Your job as a parent in the Preschool is to supervise your designated station and be a part of your child’s learning experience.
+You will work in the classroom one day a week as an assistant teacher.
 This is a also a perfect time to observe other children so that you can see what is “normal” for a particular age group, as well as practice new skills acquired from monthly parent ed meetings.

 The skills that you gain during your lab time at the Preschool will continue to benefit you as your child begins their educational journey.
 Many teachers tell us that they love having Co-op parents working in their classroom.
 They find Co-op parents attentive to the children, with good classroom management skills and an appropriate understanding of what can be expected developmentally.
-Even if you are unable to work in your child’s classroom, by being with them during the Preschool years, you have laid the groundwork for helping your child understand that you value their education and want to be a part of their lives.
-By attending parenting classes,gain new parenting skills and demonstrate to your child the value of life-long learning.
+By being with them during the Preschool years, you have laid the groundwork for helping your child understand that you value their education and want to be a part of their lives.
+By attending parenting classes, you gain new parenting skills and demonstrate to your child the value of life-long learning.

 Being a good role model is one of the best things we can do for our children.